Robert Louis Stevenson: Political and social commentary

-In "The Day After Tomorrow", appearing in The Contemporary Review (April 1887), Stevenson suggested: "we are all becoming Socialists without knowing it".
+Libertarians have laid claim to Stevenson, citing "The Day After Tomorrow", an essay which appeared in 1887 in The Contemporary Review.
+Following an unprecedented "burst of social legislation" during Disraeli's last term of office, Stevenson proposed that "we are all becoming Socialists without knowing it".
 Legislation "grows authoritative, grows philanthropical, bristles with new duties and new penalties, and casts a spawn of inspectors, who now begin, note-book in hand, to darken the face of England".
-He is referring to the steady growth in social legislation in Britain since the first of the Conservative-sponsored Factory Acts (which, in 1833, established a professional Factory Inspectorate).
-Stevenson cautioned that this "new waggon-load of laws" points to a future in which our grandchildren might "taste the pleasures of existence in something far liker an ant-heap than any previous human polity".
-Yet in reproducing the essay his latter-day libertarian admirers omit his express understanding for the abandonment of Whiggish, classical-liberal notions of laissez faire.
+The "new waggon-load of laws" points to a future in which our grandchildren might "taste the pleasures of existence in something far liker an ant-heap than any previous human polity".
+Sometimes omitted from references to the essay is the concession Stevenson makes to critics of the classic Whiggish notion of laissez faire.
 "Liberty", Stevenson wrote, "has served us a long while" but like all other virtues "she has taken wages".

 [Liberty] has dutifully served Mammon; so that many things we were accustomed to admire as the benefits of freedom and common to all, were truly benefits of wealth, and took their value from our neighbour's poverty...Freedom to be desirable, involves kindness, wisdom, and all the virtues of the free; but the free man as we have seen him in action has been, as of yore, only the master of many helots; and the slaves are still ill-fed, ill-clad, ill-taught, ill-housed, insolently entreated, and driven to their mines and workshops by the lash of famine.